cryham/progressive-scroll/Readme.md

 # Progressive Scroll

-Visual Studio 2010-2013 extension which mimics [Metalscroll](https://code.google.com/archive/p/metalscroll/).
+A Visual Studio 2010-2013 extension which mimics [Metalscroll](https://code.google.com/archive/p/metalscroll/).

 ProgressiveScroll is a MetalScroll clone for VS2010 and higher.
 It replaces the scrollbar with a graphic representation of the code.